nus-cs2103-AY2223S2/tp/docs/team/stefanosav.md

     * Add NRIC field to add commands [(Pull Request #24)](https://github.com/AY2223S2-CS2103T-W13-1/tp/pull/24)
       * What was changed: Added an additional field to the existing features of each person.
       * Justification: Originally, each person could only be identified by their name.
-This was not practical for the nature of a medical information management application, so adding the NRIC field, we allow users to easily identify the persons registered in MediConnect.
+This was not practical for the nature of a medical information management application, so by adding the NRIC field, we allow users to easily identify the persons registered in MediConnect.
     * Update find command [(Pull Request #52)](https://github.com/AY2223S2-CS2103T-W13-1/tp/pull/52)
       * What was changed: The find command was changed to find and display the person with the given NRIC number.